LarsBV/browser-node-loader/README.md

 What these scripts export through setting 'module.export' is available with require('dropbox') just as in node.js.

+Current variables set on the global object is not touched, since they can't be deleted, and it is not possible to delete them, and currently I haven't judged it worth it to mask them to specific files ( I would appreciate some input on that ).

-Any keys set on the global object is set to undefined, but if module.export has not been used its set to the first key.
+If module.export has not been used its set to the first new key added to the global object from this file.

 Requires no configuration files.
 Path resolution is as follows: